tristan-hornetz/ridl/README.md

 ## Acknowledgements

 Parts of this project are based on the [Meltdown Proof-of-Concept](https://github.com/IAIK/meltdown).

+[A PoC for several RIDL-class vulnerabilities](https://github.com/vusec/ridl) was published by the authors of the original RIDL-paper.
+Their implementation (especially for TAA) was used for troubleshooting and served as an additional source for information on RIDL.